bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Lucas Ontivero: 00:42:31

 By the way, we have a meeting especially for Mixnet.
-So it is already available in YouTube if someone wants to know more about the Mixnet?
+So it is already available in YouTube if someone wants to know more about the Mixnet.
 Just a question, imagine I want to be internet service provider, right?

 ## How do I buy internet infrastructure? / Last-mile fibre.